influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/influxql/parameterized-queries.md

 {"temp": 22.0}
 ```

-The InfluxDB Querier parses the query with the parameter placeholders, and then generates query plans that enforce the allowed data types and replace the placeholders with the input values.
-This separation of query structure from input data ensures that input is treated as data and not as executable code.
+The InfluxDB Querier parses the query with the parameter placeholders, and then generates query plans that replace the placeholders with the values that you provide.
+This separation of query structure from input data ensures that input is treated as one of the allowed [data types](#parameter-data-types) and not as executable code.

 ## Parameter data types

-In InfluxQL queries, you can use parameters in **conditional expressions**, in place of the following data types:
+In InfluxQL queries, you can use parameters in `WHERE` clause **predicate expressions**, in place of the following data types:

 - Null
 - Boolean